 - AS/NZS 3000: Wiring Rules, other relevant standards including referenced sections of the Building Code of Australia (BCA)

 - the Victorian Electricity Distributors Service and Installation Rules

 - undertake regular education and training

 - understand your OH&S responsibilities

 - wear appropriate protective clothing and equipment (PPE)

 - consider appropriate insurance.

-- ESV may take disciplinary action if you fail to comply with the Electrical Safety Act 1998 or pursuant regulations including suspension and/or cancellation of your licence, infringement notices and prosecution.
+- ESV may take disciplinary action if you fail to comply with the ESA or pursuant regulations including suspension and/or cancellation of your licence, infringement notices and prosecution.